stengerh/IntelliJATS/README.md

 ## Important Notes for Development

-This project is now build using gradle.
+This project is now built using gradle.
 Intellij has very good gradle support.

 To experiment wih the plugin from sources run

 ```
 $ gradle runIde
 ```
-(warning it will download an entire development copy of IntelliJ, this can be very large)
+(it will download an entire development copy of IntelliJ, this can be very large)

 To regenerate the lexer and parser run